Firix-Pavel/AgilePokerBot/README.md

 # AgilePokerBot
-Telegram bot for agile poker
+Telegram bot for planning poker.
+Bot available by username @FirixAgilePokerBot in telegram https://t.me/FirixAgilePokerBot.
+Use /help to get more information.